 - Information Security Governance: The principles and vision that guide the process by which you create an effective information security system.

 - Intrusion Detection System (IDS): A device or software application that monitors a network for malicious activity or policy violations.

-- Managed Service Provider: A third party organization that provides a range of IT services, including networking, infrastructure, and IT security, as well as technical support and IT administration.
+- Managed Service Provider: A third party organization that provides a range of IT support services, including networking, infrastructure, and IT security, as well as technical support and IT administration.

 - Perimeter Firewalls: Hardware solutions used to control and monitor network traffic between two points according to predefined parameters.

-Understanding the cyber insurance requirements can be overwhelming.
+Understanding cyber insurance requirements can be overwhelming.
 Our team is here to help you address your cybersecurity needs.
 Call us, tell us about your situation, and we’ll let you know how we can help.